New Zealand-Made Energy

 ~$200/week gets nurses, teachers and firefighters into a brand new EV with everything included.
 Running in 3 months.

-Business Tax Relief
+Tax Relief for Businesses

 Businesses buy 60% of new cars.
 Supercharge Investment Boost for EVs with fringe benefit tax changes to keep people in jobs.